luke2533/Project-2-HydraPC/README.md

 1. The website attracts both novice and adept users to PC hardware
 2. The website can retain the same traffic through word of mouth
 3. Sell Pre built computers
-4. Sell tailed computers at a premium
+4. Sell custom computers
-5. To promote users to sign up
+5. To promote users to build PC’s to their needs

 ### 1.4 User stories